objektwerks/akka/README.md

 Akka
 ----
->This project contains Akka feature tests and a brewery simulator. test
+>This project contains Akka feature tests and a brewery simulator.

 Brewery
 -------